 How to prepare for a flood

-There's often no way to prevent a flood, but there are many ways to keep safe and prepare to make sure you and your family are safe.
+There's often no way to prevent a flood, but there are many ways to keep safe and ensure that you and your family are safe.
 Floods are usually caused by storms that bring heavy rain and can cause serious damage once the water accumulates on land and enters homes and other buildings.
 People living in low-lying areas are most affected.
 Other possible causes include:

 - poor drainage,

 - seeping; caused by water rising through cracks,

-- a rise of water levels in seas, rivers, canals and dams, and
+- rise of water levels in seas, rivers, canals and dams, and

 - leaking in old or poorly built structures.

-Sea water floods are caused by ocean current surges together with strong winds that blow across the sea and make huge waves that flow onto land and flood seaside areas.
+Seawater floods are caused by ocean current surging together with strong winds that blow across the sea.
+This makes huge waves that flow onto land and flood seaside areas.
 This scenario is most common on the southern coast.

 Get to know your community's emergency plans, warning signals, evacuation routes and locations of emergency shelters.

 During severe storms, you can listen to your local radio station or use social media, for warnings about possible floods and determine how it affects traffic in your neighbourhood.
 Here’s what you need to do:

 Before a flood